Eagle Mountain Railroad: Locomotives

-The five original locomotives were kept as spare locomotives until 1971 when they were either sold or transferred to other Kaiser operations.
+The five original locomotives were kept as spares until 1971 when they were either sold or transferred to other Kaiser operations.
 Locomotives 1025 and 1026 were sold in March 1972 to Railway Supply Company of Montgomery, Alabama.
 There they were rebuilt for Peabody Coal Company for use at its River King Mine in Marrisa, Illinois.
 1025 was later sold for scrap to Hyman-Michaels in Alton, Illinois and was scrapped in August 1978.
 1026 was sold in August 1978 to Koppel Bulk Terminal at Long Beach, California.
 It was then sold in early 1980 to Chrome Cranshaft in Alhambra, California and was scrapped in late 1980.

 Locomotives 1027 and 1029 were sent to Pan American Engineering in 1971 for repairs.
 They were then sent to Kaiser Bauxite in Discovery Bay, Jamaica where they became 5108 and 5107 respectively.
 As of 2008, reports from railfans indicate they are still there, but long out-of-service.

 Locomotive 1028 was sold in 1971 to Rayonier, Inc. at Grays Harbor, Washington, where it was numbered 14.
 It was then sold in late 1985 to Trona Railway in Trona, California, where it became No. 54, entering service in late 1986.
 In late 1992 it was sold to Johnston Terminal in Enid, Oklahoma.
 It was then sold in July 1995 to SMS Rail Service in New Jersey and given the number 554.
 As of 2008, it was still in service at SMS Rail Service, assigned to the Pureland Industrial Complex in Bridgeport, New Jersey.

 The five GE U30C locomotives worked on the Eagle Mountain Railroad from 1968 to April 1986.
 Most of the time, four were assigned to the daily iron-ore trains, while the fifth locomotive would be used as a spare or be cycled through the Southern Pacific's Taylor Shops for routine maintenance and repairs.
-When the mine shutdown in 1983, the railroad continued operating, hauling out the stockpiled iron ore.
+When the mine shut down in 1983, the railroad continued operating, hauling out the stockpiled iron ore.
 When the stockpile ran out, the locomotives were sent to the Fontana Mill for storage.
 The last three locomotives left the property on April 8, 1986.
 All five locomotives remained in storage at the Fontana Mill until 1995 when they were scrapped.